Floepke/pianoTab/gui/CALLBACKS_GUIDE.md

    - Binds the callback from `BUTTON_CONFIG`
 4. When user clicks, the callback is invoked

-## Example: Adding a "Tempo" Button
+## Example: Adding a 'Tempo' Button

 ### 1. Create icon (optional, can use text fallback)
 ```bash